openSUSE/abstract_method/README.md

 FAQ
 ---

 **Why define abstract methods?
-In a dynamic language like Ruby this isn't needed.**
+In a dynamic language like Ruby they aren't needed.**

 Mainly for documentation purposes.

-Imagine writing a plugin system where the plugins are classes derived from one superclass.
-For a plugin author it would be great to see what methods plugins need to implement directly from the superclass code.
-The abstract method definition is also a great place to put documentation describing what the method should do.
+The definitions allow subclass authors to easily see what they need to implement.
+They are also a great place to attach documentation.

 **Why create a new library?
 There is already the [abstract](http://rubygems.org/gems/abstract) gem.**